USS Bristol County: United States service

 The LST was ordered as the final hull of the third group of the Newport class in Fiscal Year 1967 and a contract was awarded on 15 July 1966.
 The ship was laid down on 13 February 1971 at San Diego, California, by the National Steel and Shipbuilding Company.
 Bristol County was launched on 4 December 1971 and commissioned on 5 August 1972.
 Bristol County was assigned to the Amphibious Force, Pacific Fleet, with the home port of Long Beach, California.
 The tank landing ship alternated between training operations off the west coast of the United States with deployments to the western Pacific, maintaining this cycle into 1980.

 Bristol County was decommissioned and struck from the Naval Vessel Register on 29 July 1994.

 Moroccan service

 The ship was purchased by the Royal Moroccan Navy on 16 August 1994 through the Security Assistance Program to replace the troop transport Arrafiq.
 The LST was renamed Sidi Mohammed Ben Abdellah (407).
 The ship commemorates the 18th century sultan of Morocco Mohammed ben Abdallah.
 By late 1995, Sidi Mohammed Ben Abdallah was considered non-operational but was later returned to service.
 The vessel was based at Casablanca, Morocco.
+This ship served until she was decommissioned in 2010.
+In May 2013, Sidi Mohammed Ben Abdellah was sunk as a target.